biocorecrg/ropes-linux-mop2-2023/_sources/linux_basics.rst.txt

 	>ACT31118 pep supercontig:ASM2366v1:CP001665:4355734:4355916:-1 gene:ECBD_4135 transcript:ACT31118 gene_biotype:protein_coding transcript_biotype:protein_coding description:hypothetical protein

-If we want to extract also the corresponding sequence the situation is more complex. <br>
+If we want to extract also the corresponding sequence the situation is more complex.

-First of all we need to convert the fasta format in a tab separated format with two columns: and id and a sequence. <br>
+First of all we need to convert the fasta format in a tab separated format with two columns: and id and a sequence.
-And then use **grep** again to extract our sequences of interest. <br>
+And then use **grep** again to extract our sequences of interest.
 The conversion can be achieved using one of the most powerful linux tool, that is a programming language: **awk**

 * Awk's basic syntax: